BISICLES-users/BISICLES-notes/BISICLES_ECMWF.md

 # ECMWF

 To use the ECMWF servers you need a token, I am assuming here that all of that is sorted and you know how to log on.
-When connecting you might run into this error:

-This can be fixed by adding the following to the ssh command:

-The solution to this problem is found here:

 When you log on to ECMWF there are 3 choices: ecgate, cca and ccb.
 Most people seem to use cca.
 Once you choose which server you want to use, you will automatically be in your home directory.
-If you type quota on the command line you will get your quota for $HOME (small but backup), $PERM (larger, not erased, no backup) and $SCRATCH (very large, but files are deleted after while).
+If you type quota on the command line you will get your quota for $HOME (small but backup), $PERM (larger, not erased, no backup) and $SCRATCH (very large, but files are deleted after 2-3 weeks).
 Typically you will install models on $PERM, and run them in $SCRATCH.

 To change into the $PERM directory: